tyshchenko/anker2/replit.md

 ## Overview

-This is a cryptocurrency exchange web application built with React, Express.js, and PostgreSQL.
+This is a cryptocurrency exchange web application built with React/TypeScript frontend and Python/Tornado backend with MySQL database.
 The application provides a trading platform with real-time market data, multi-currency support (including South African Rand), and a modern dark-themed UI.
-It features a sidebar navigation, price charts, market tickers, and trading functionality for buying, selling, and converting between cryptocurrencies and fiat currencies.
+It features OAuth authentication, Two-Factor Authentication, KYC verification, wallet management, mystery box rewards system, and a trading competition.

 ## User Preferences